French Boule Recipe

 - Add the remaining 308 grams of water at 105° to 107° to the container with the poolish to help loosen it up.

-- Add the poolish and water mixture to the container with the flour, salt, and yeast and vigorously mix it by squeezing, stretching and folding until completely mixed in, about 3 to 4 minutes.
+- Add the poolish and water mixture to the container with the flour, salt, and yeast and vigorously mix it by squeezing, stretching, and folding until throughly mixed, which takes about 3 to 4 minutes.
 Cover and let rest for 20 minutes.

 - Fold the dough by stretching and turning it 6 to 8 times every 20 minutes for 60 minutes.